sebber1140/Captr_MacOS/OBS_SETUP.md

    ![Main Display](readme_images/Screenshot%202023-06-24%20112001.png)

-4. Now you can close OBS and OBS will opened and controlled automatically when you launch the Computer Tracker App.
-Also, the Computer Tracker app creates a new OBS profile so you don't have to worry about your previous settings being messed up.
+4. Now you can close OBS.
+Captr will open and control OBS automatically when you start recording.
+Captr creates a separate OBS profile so your existing OBS settings won't be affected.

    ![Recording in Progress](readme_images/Screenshot%202023-06-24%20113548.png)